paul-nechifor/lemon-cake/readme.md

   `lc.math.sin` by having a file `lc-math-sin`

-- It should be easy to wrap everything in an expression for instrumentation purpuses and it could we used for dead code elimination.
+- It should be easy to wrap everything in an expression for instrumentation purposes and it could we used for dead code elimination.

 - Add runtime checks (which could be skipped in live).

-- Try writing a simple OS (using the Linux kerner) that uses LemonCake as the basis for almost everything.
+- Try writing a simple OS (using the Linux kernel) that uses LemonCake as the basis for almost everything.
 For example a program like `ls` would just output data and a stylesheet and the shell manages the display.